thomasbergernz/treadl/web/README.md

 $ yarn start
 ```

-Note that the development version of the front-end expects to be able to connect to the API on port 2001.
+Note that the development version of the front-end expects to be able to connect to the local API on port 2001.